danfenghong/ECCV2020_CUCaNet/README.md

 ## Contact

-If you encounter a bug while using this code, please do not hesitate to contact us.
+If you encounter any bugs while using this code, please do not hesitate to contact us.

 Jing Yao (:incoming_envelope: jasonyao92@gmail.com) is with Xi'an Jiaotong University, China;